A scholar bridging cities and care through transdisciplinary approaches. I study how urban systems and spatial design can cultivate compassion.

 You would think that it would have been a more efficient use of my time to have just kept my head low and graduate with my M.Arch, when I had the chance.
 Stay on the express lane and not diverge from that smooth road that I was on.
 Afterall, it would be fairly manageable for a top student to complete the M.Arch course, where I was already acing the concurrent Master’s Year 1 curriculum and unfamiliar modules like ‘Architectural Practice’ — of which a huge part was on legal systems and building contracts — was known territory to me from my law education.

-Believe, me, I have lamented at every chance I had, at every job rejection I faced, at every rule restricting me from doing what I do best in the local construction scene.
+Believe me, I have lamented at every chance I had, at every job rejection I faced, at every rule restricting me from doing what I do best in the local construction scene.

 And I did.
 Or at least, I did try to find my path back on that highway.
 I quit my job and steered my way back.
 I was grateful to be offered a chance to finally complete the M.Arch at another university… Yet Life had other plans.
 The result of a series of events over a short 3 months led to another divergence.